Description of random level sets by polynomial chaos expansions: Hyperbolicity preserving finite-volume discretization

-First, we note that the property of \emph{hyperbolicity} is not only useful for a theoretical solution concept, but also for convergent numerical schemes.
-In particular, the CFL-conditions requires that the dependency of the true solution must lie within the numerical range~\cite[Sec.~4.4]{Leveque}.
-We have already remarked that the conservative form is also hyperbolic if the velocity~$v(\x)$ is deterministic.
-Applying the stochastic Galerkin method to random velocities, however, results in additional waves that influence the numerical range of the solution.
-The idea of the hyperbolicity preserving scheme is to introduce a \emph{non-uniform effective grid} to adopt the numerical range in an appropriate way.
-For illustration we consider the one-dimensional case in capacity form, i.e.
+We have already remarked that the conservative form is hyperbolic if the velocity is deterministic.
+Then, the CFL-condition ensures that the dependency of the true solution is within the numerical range~\cite[Sec.~4.4]{Leveque}, which results in a convergent numerical scheme.
+Applying the stochastic Galerkin method to random velocities, however, results in additional waves that influence the numerical dependence on the solution.
+The idea of the hyperbolicity preserving discretization is to introduce a \emph{non-uniform effective grid} to capture the numerical dependence in an appropriate way.
+Using the orthogonal eigenvalue decomposition~$ \P(\v) = \VP(\v) \DP(\v) \VP(\v) ^\T, $ the one-dimensional capacity form is equivalent to